micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/hospitalization-optimization.md

 Choosing the size of the areas is a trade-off between the two aspects.

 To estimate the future number of people infected, what information could be useful?
 To start small, an approach could be to use base information such as "lockdown" or "non-lockdown" and to assume a mathematical model such as exponential growth.
 Since the reality is more complex, utilizing more information will likely help.
 If the information is too complex to be modelled via a simulation, statistical and machine learning techniques could handle more data.
+To know more about the approach definition, please see my other article: [Data science approaches](../articles-html/dsapproaches/dsapproaches.md).

 Regardless of the approach, it is fundamental to assess the accuracy of the estimations.
 That can be some via a data science methodology called cross-validation.
 The methodology consists on using the data up till a few days ago to estimate the hospitalised patient in the last few days, and on assessing the accuracy of the estimate.